anagha-google/cloud-composer-setup-foundations/README.md

 12. Event driven Cloud Composer DAG orchestration (GCF) with Cloud Pub/Sub event trigger<br>
 13. Minimum viable data pipeline (files in GCS -> ETL with Cloud Dataflow -> BigQuery)<br>

-The security setup is by no means 100% comprehensive, but is a quickstart, step by step, instructional guide.
+The security setup is by no means 100% comprehensive (not air gap), but is a quickstart, step by step, instructional guide.

 ## Motivation and Audience